a0sanab/Basic-Attack-Simulation-and-Detection/README.md

   **What this does:**
   - `-sT` is the option used on Nmap to perform a **TCP Connect Scan** on the target IP address or hostname.

- `10.0.1.X` is the private IP address of the Ubuntu VM.
+ `10.0.1.X` is the private IP address of the Ubuntu VM (use `ip a` or check Azure Networking tab).

 ##

-### 📋 Results and Analysis:
+#### 📋 Results and Analysis:

-- Stop Zeek and tcpdump using `Ctrl + C` to be able to have isolated evidence per scan or attack, that way it´s easier to analyze the logs.
+- Stop Zeek and tcpdump using `Ctrl + C` to have isolated evidence per scan or attack, that way the logs are clearer.

 **On Kali:**
 - Nmap performed a full 3-way handshake to check which ports are open.